 Device optimisation during the checkout process is an essential part of keeping the conversion rates at the highest possible level.
 According to the Adobe Mobile retail 2016 report, only 16% of shopping carts turn into orders on mobile devices.
 Meanwhile, cart conversion rates for users of desktop computers can be as high as 26%.
 The less friction there is, the more likely the consumer will proceed into a successful transaction.

 How to best combine a seamless checkout experience with maximum fraud security?

 The best solution is a frictionless checkout process that incorporates a one-click payment combined with a dynamic antifraud scoring system.
 In this case, consumers aren’t disrupted by the drawbacks of two-factor authentication, but are monitored and scored based on the associated risk.
+We have examined this in detail for the travel industry.
 Such fraud prevention tools also enable merchants to gain a wide-scale insight about the transactions and users, therefore leading to a very accurate scoring model that is able to classify fraud and non-fraud with near perfect accuracy.

 At the end of the day, the least amount of abandonment will be associated with the checkout process if the user feels secure and comfortable throughout ordering.
 The merchant has to find the right balance between security and seamlessness.
 Adapting a sophisticated fraud scoring system will result in higher conversion rates as well as lower fraud rates.
 Consumers will not be bothered by the pain of having to wait for text message based verification, meanwhile the transaction is classified based on a much higher degree of knowledge.